Integrating by parts at finite density: Integration-by-parts relations

 while deferring special mass signatures of the latter to appendix~\ref{sec:vacuum:2l}.

-In practice, IBP relations are derived starting from integral expressions that vanish as total derivatives.
+In practice, both spatial and temporal IBP relations are derived starting from integral expressions that vanish as total derivatives.
 Assuming that the integration orders are interchangeable, for one loop momentum, $P_\mu$, such a relation can be written as

 where the integrand $f(P)$ typically takes the form of a product of individual propagators and we have introduced a notation for the differential operator $\frac{\partial}{\partial P^\mu} \circ P^\nu$ acting on an integral.
 The last term on the last line of eq.~\eqref{differential} is seen to contain a derivative of the Fermi-Dirac distribution, which is specific to a thermal setting.
 The explicit distribution functions are essential for ensuring that the total derivatives vanish and that integration orders are interchangeable.